Sights and Places in Indonesia

 Bunaken

 World renowned diving resort.
-Better than words, watch the video clip
+Better than words, watch the night diving video clip.
+Bunaken can be reached by boat from Manado only.

 South Sulawesi: Makassar

 See Fort Rotterdam.
-The boulevard is famous for its food vendors, but these have now been relocated to a causeway, south from the boulevard.
+The Pantai Losari boulevard was once famous for its food vendors, but these have now all disappeared after the reconstruction of the boulevard.

 Makassar (also known by its former name Ujung Pandang) is the departure point for overland trips to Tana Toraja.